How to Sign Up for Military: Quick Steps for Enlisting Today

 • Swearing in with the Oath of Enlistment

-Bring needed documents like your birth certificate and Social Security card.
+Don’t forget to bring necessary documents like your birth certificate and Social Security card.

 Dress neatly and arrive on time.

-Stay focused and ask questions if you’re unsure about anything.
+This is your moment—stay focused and ask questions if you’re unsure about anything.

 Understanding Enlistment Contracts and Benefits

-Your enlistment contract is a big deal.
+Your enlistment contract is pretty important.

-Key parts of the contract include:
+Key details in the contract include:

 • Length of service